 Fralin P-92 Electric Guitar Pickups are perfect for anyone who wants a P-90 type tone in their humbucker-routed guitar, with no hum.
-We use a Split Single coil design to get Hum-Cancelling P-90 Tones, in a Humbucker size.
+We use a Split Single coil design to get hum-canceling P-90 Tones, in a Humbucker size.
 Our P-92 uses AlNiCo V magnets and sounds big, fat, and smooth.
-This pickup sounds clearer than our Hum-Cancelling P-90, but dirtier than our Big Single.
-Fralin P-92 guitar pickups have a great blend of P-90 and single coil tone with no hum, all the while offering nice breakup and an “in-your-face” tone.
+This pickup sounds clearer than our hum-canceling P-90 but dirtier than our Big Single.
+Fralin P-92 guitar pickups have a great blend of P-90 and single-coil tone with no hum, all the while offering nice breakup and an “in-your-face” sound.

 - Clean P90 tone in a Humbucker Cover

 - Strong and bold – lots of midrange and snarl

 - USA-made Alnico 5 Magnets for aggressive tone and output

 - Compensated Bridge for even volume across all pickups